 - Elected Vice President Independent Professional Therapists International in 1982

 But the real turning point in her career came when she represented India at the Festival of India in 1980.

 Not only did the sales they did there broke the cosmetic sales record at Selfridges, but also got front-page articles on the Daily Telegraph with a headline saying, “Herbal Hell Breaks Loose at Selfridges”, and followed by a BBC television interview on Shahnaz named – “Meet the Herbal Hotline”.

-During that interview abroad, she was told that, she had a superiority complex about India and her herbal heritage, to which she very calmly answered, “it is no complex – we are superior”.
+During that interview abroad, she was told that she had a superiority complex about India and her herbal heritage, to which she very calmly answered, “it is no complex – we are superior”.

 And since then, they entered into the international market and began the extension of their chain of clinics and outlets rapidly, to every corner of the globe.

-She always had a burning desire to motivate, inspire and encourage the Indian housewife to become career oriented.
+She always had a burning desire to motivate, inspire, and encourage the Indian housewife to become career-oriented.
 To do so, she also set up a beauty school called “Woman’s World International” and also followed a broad syllabus.
-She started this during a time, when only beginner training was available in beauty in our country.
+She started this during a time when only beginner training was available in beauty in our country.

-She went a step ahead and also pushed all the housewives to learn beauty and open their own salons in their own homes, under her Shahnaz Herbal banner.
-This would not only help them build their career, but would also help them do so without having to leave their current household schedule and family.
+She went a step ahead and also pushed all the housewives to learn the beauty and open their own salons in their own homes, under her Shahnaz Herbal banner.
+This would not only help them build their career but would also help them do so without having to leave their current household schedule and family.